 In July 2016, Celanese, Celanese US and certain subsidiaries entered into a new senior credit agreement ("Credit Agreement") consisting of a \$500 million senior unsecured term loan and a \$1.0 billion senior unsecured revolving credit facility (with a letter of credit sublimit), each maturing in 2021.
 The margin for borrowings under the senior unsecured term loan and the senior unsecured revolving credit facility was 1.5% above LIBOR at our current credit ratings.
 The Credit Agreement is guaranteed by Celanese, Celanese US and substantially all of its domestic subsidiaries ("the Subsidiary Guarantors").
 The proceeds from the new senior unsecured term loan and \$409 million of borrowings under the new senior unsecured revolving credit facility were used to repay our Term C-2 and C-3 loans under our previous senior secured credit facilities.
-We borrowed \$528 million and repaid \$431 million under our senior unsecured revolving credit facility during the year ended December 31, 2017.
+We borrowed \$940 million and repaid \$997 million under our senior unsecured revolving credit facility during the year ended December 31, 2018.
+See Note 30 - Subsequent Events in the accompanying consolidated financial statements for further information.

-Senior Notes
+• Senior Notes